techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 No resources found in default namespace.
 ```

-Lets deploy the nginx deployment.
+Lets deploy the NGINX deployment.

+If you haven't encountered NGINX before it is a popular [open source webserver](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/).

 ```
 kubectl apply -f kubernetes/nginx-deployment.yaml